Home

 Ongoing Projects

-• Characterizing the Selectivity of Visual Variables
+• Characterizing the Locatability of Visual Variables

 As a hobby-oriented project, I am collecting and maintaining a data sheet that aims to log all individuals recorded in Sanguozhi - Records of the Three Kingdoms, a Chinese history classic that chronicles China’s history from 180 CE to 284 CE.
 You can find more info about the book on the Wiki Page.
-At this moment, the data sheet has more than 2400 entries.
+At this moment, the data sheet has more than 2500 entries.
 A detailed description of the dataset is here.
 In the future, I will turn it into a open-source project and create a database for it.
-The goal of the book is to develop an online tool that utilizes the potential of employing visualization approaches (timeline, network, map, and more) to synthesize and extract insights from this ancient history book,
+The goal of the project is to develop an online tool that utilizes the potential of employing visualization approaches (timeline, network, map, and more) to synthesize and extract insights from this ancient history book,

 This post is licensed under CC BY 4.0 by the author.